swarren/presentations/iot-led/README.md

 • USB serial port driver for Windows or Mac; see instructions at https://www.pololu.com/docs/0J7/all.
 For Linux, the driver is already built in.

+= Enhancements

+This project is very basic.
+For a real production IoT device, there are many features that should/could be added, e.g.:

+* Authentication (login via user ID/password or certificate).

+* Encryption (SSL on the web server).

+* Firmware updates over the network (with authentication and validation of course).

+* WiFi setup via web pages (e.g. start an AP by default, then allow the user to enter AP credentials to connect to).

+* Discovery protocols such as MDNS, DNS-SD, LLMNR, or a captive portal, so that the user doesn't have to remember IP addresses.

+* Support for more than 1 LED.

+* IoT messaging protocols such as MQTT.

+* Client-side Javascript to provide a slicker UI.

+* Android/iOS client application.

+Let your imagination run wild!